What is the ECSII?

 What does the ECSII do?

-- Assists providers in creating comprehensive, culturally sensitive, strength-based, individualized, and coordinated service/treatment plans for infants, toddlers, and children ages 0-5 years.
+- It assists providers in creating comprehensive, culturally sensitive, strength-based, individualized, and coordinated service/treatment plans for infants, toddlers, and children ages 0-5 years.

-- Can be used with young children with mental health challenges as well as those with medical and developmental co-occurring disorders.
+- It can be used to evaluate children presenting with mental health challenges as well as those with medical and developmental co-occurring disorders.

-- Supports active participation by child and family.
+- It supports active participation by child and family.

-- Assists in assessment of program effectiveness at a systems level.
+- It can help assess the effectiveness of a program or intervention at a systems level.

 What doesn't the ECSII do?

-- It does not provide a diagnosis for a child or family.
+- It does not provide a clinical diagnosis for a child or family.